agupta-git/cdp-data-pipeline/README.md

 ### Step #3 - Setup Cloudera Data Engineering (CDE)
 - Go to CDE user interface, and ensure CDE service is enabled in your CDP environment & a virtual cluster is available for use.
 - Create a Spark job.
-In the wizard, upload enrich.py program and leave other options as default.
+In the wizard, upload enrich.py program and leave other options as default. **Please change the _fs_ variable in enrich.py program to point to your bucket**.
 - Execute the job and monitor logs to ensure it's finished successfully.
 It takes approx. 4 minutes to finish.
 - Following Hive tables are created by this job:
   - cdph.data_dictionary